PentSec/MaddonsManager/README.md

 git clone https://github.com/PentSec/MaddonsManager.git
 ```

-1. Go to the [**`API/Addons/`**](https://github.com/PentSec/MaddonsManager/tree/main/API/Addons) folder and inside create new Folder with name of addon and version `/Example3.3.5/` , then put the addon.zip file image and post.md.
+1. Go to the [**`API/Addons/`**](https://github.com/PentSec/MaddonsManager/tree/main/API/Addons) folder and inside select you folder expansion and create new Folder with name of addon and version `/Example3.3.5/` , then put the addon.zip file image and post.md.
     - same instructions for ElvUI and WeakAuras profiles but in [API/ElvUI](https://github.com/PentSec/MaddonsManager/tree/main/API/ElvUI) and [API/WeakAuras](https://github.com/PentSec/MaddonsManager/tree/main/API/WeakAuras) and need add extra file.txt with string of profile and without .zip of course.

 2. in post.md you can add Description, Guide, Screenshots, Videos, etc. all as you want and you can use [markdown](https://www.markdownguide.org/basic-syntax/) to format your text.